Canyon Diablo, Arizona: History

 Originally a small mobile business community catering to the needs of railroad men, once the railroad stopped at the edge of the canyon this community quickly produced numerous saloons, brothels, dance halls, and gambling houses, all of which remained open 24 hours a day.
-No lawmen were employed by the community initially, so it quickly became a very dangerous place.
 Its population was mostly railroad workers, along with passing outlaws, gamblers, and prostitutes.
 The town was designed with two lines of buildings facing one another across the rock bed main street.
-The center street, however, was not named Main Street, but "Hell Street".
-It consisted of fourteen saloons, ten gambling houses, four brothels and two dance halls.
+The center street consisted of fourteen saloons, ten gambling houses, four brothels and two dance halls.
 Also on this street were two eating counters, one grocery store, and one dry goods store.
 Scattered about in the vicinity of downtown were large numbers of tents, shotgun houses, and hastily thrown up shacks that served as local residences.

 Within a short time the town had 2,000 residents.
 A regular stagecoach route from Flagstaff to Canyon Diablo began running and was often the victim of robberies.
-Within its first year, the town received its first marshal.
-He was sworn in at 3:00pm, and was being buried at 8:00pm that same night.
-Five more town marshals would follow, the longest lasting one month, and all were killed in the line of duty.
-A "Boot Hill" cemetery sprouted up at the end of town, which in less than a decade had 35 graves, all of whom had been killed by way of violent death.
-The 36th grave was that of former trading post owner Herman Wolfe, who died in 1899, the only one to have died a nonviolent death.

 Herman Wolfe's trading post was at "Wolfe's Crossing" on the Little Colorado River about 12 miles north of Leupp, Arizona and near a place called Tolchaco.
 Herman Wolfe died there and his body was transported to Canyon Diablo for burial.
 Currently Wolfe's grave is heavily monumented and the story is that after World War II a relative from Germany found his grave and installed the headstone and other improvements on the grave site.

 When the railroad bridge was completed, the town quickly died.
 The original railroad bridge was replaced in 1900 with a new bridge to carry heavier locomotives and cars.
 By 1903, the only thing remaining in the town was a Navajo trading post.
 A new double track railroad bridge was completed across the Canyon in 1947.
 What remains today at Canyon Diablo are a few building foundations, the grave marker and grave of Herman Wolfe, the ruins of the trading post, a railroad siding and a double track railroad bridge.

 Canyon Diablo's population was 30 in 1890, 29 in 1900, and 36 in 1920.